nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/skills_extraction/Skills Extraction.md

 - Step 0: Predict skill sentences.
 87 random files of 10,000 job adverts.
 Found around 4,000,000 skill sentences.
 - Step 1: Get embeddings for each skill sentence.
 Get embeddings for sentences in the first 10,000 job adverts from each of the 87 files, remove sentences with only masking.
 - Step 2: Get skills from clustering.
-Removed sentences with too much masking, remove repeated sentences, and only keep sentences within a certain length bound - 318,772 sentences.
+Removed sentences with too much masking, remove repeated sentences, and only keep sentences within a certain length bound - 322,071 sentences.
 Reduce embeddings from 384 to 2 dimensions.
-Clustered into 18,644 skills, the proportion of data points not put into a cluster was 0.29.
+Clustered into 18,894 skills, the proportion of data points not put into a cluster was 0.28.
+After removed sentences not clustered there are 232,394 sentences.

 Finding skill names and ESCO links wasn't completed for this run.